Azure/iot-sdk-longhaul/docs/test-content.md

 ## test c2d messages

-When c2d testing is enabled (via `properties/reported/thief/testControl/c2d`), the service sends a continuous sream of c2d messages using the configuration stored in the `testControl/c2d` structure.
+When c2d testing is enabled (via `properties/reported/thief/testControl/c2d`), the service sends a continuous stream of c2d messages using the configuration stored in the `testControl/c2d` structure.
 The device app uses the `testC2dMessageIndex` value to keep track of messages received from the service, including dropped messages.

 ```json